 Interest rate and market risk can be substantial in the mortgage business.
-Changes in interest rates may impact total origination and servicing fees, the fair value of residential MSRs, the fair value of mortgages held-for-sale (MHFS) and the associated income and loss reflected in mortgage banking noninterest income, the fair value of derivative loan commitments (interest rate "locks") extended to mortgage applicants, and the income and expense associated with instruments used to hedge changes in the fair value of MSRs, MHFS, and interest rate locks.
+Changes in interest rates may impact total origination and servicing fees, the fair value of residential MSRs, the fair value of mortgages held-for-sale (MHFS), the fair value of derivative loan commitments (interest rate "locks") extended to mortgage applicants, the associated income and loss reflected in mortgage banking noninterest income, and the income and loss associated with instruments used to hedge changes in the fair value of MSRs, MHFS, and interest rate locks.

 Interest rates affect the amount and timing of origination income and net mortgage servicing fees because consumer demand for new mortgages and the level of refinancing activity are sensitive to changes in mortgage interest rates.
 The earnings sensitivity to interest rates is greater when prevailing mortgage rates are below the average rate on the total mortgage debt outstanding.
 Conversely, interest rate risk will be reduced as mortgage rates rise to levels above the average rate of the servicing portfolio.
-Typically, a decline in mortgage interest rates will lead to an increase in mortgage originations and fees, and a decrease in net mortgage servicing fees.
+Typically, an increase in mortgage interest rates will lead to a decrease in mortgage originations and fees, and an increase in net mortgage servicing fees.
+The combination of higher mortgage interest rates and severe economic stress will have an adverse impact on mortgage banking noninterest income.
 The Scenario interest rates drive assumptions around changes in the origination market size and loan prepayments.
 These assumptions are used to project the potential net impact on the Company's balance sheet and income statement.